 Here are some great resources to learn more about PrEP!

 PrEP is an abbreviation for Pre-Exposure Prophylaxis.
-It’s a one-pill-a-day prescription for people who do not have HIV and want added protection.
+It’s a one-pill-a-day prescription for people who are not living with HIV but may be at a greater risk of contracting HIV.

 This may include people who: